 This program is available at the Beavercreek location.

 The Practical Nursing program is also offered as a part-time evening-weekend option.
-Students will need to travel outside of Greene County, generally to Clark County, for some clinical experiences.
 The part-time evening-weekend option provides students who are unable to attend school full-time or during the day, another option for certificate completion.
-Students can enroll on a part-time basis, taking less than 12 credit hours during each semester.
+Students may enroll on a part-time basis, taking less than 12 credit hours during each semester.
 The program entrance requirements, learning outcomes, curriculum, clinical, graduation and licensure requirements are the same as listed for the full-time program.
-The full-time program option is offered at the Springfield and Bellefontaine campus locations.
+Students will need to travel outside of Greene County, generally to Clark County, for some clinical experiences.

 Technical Standards Specific attributes, characteristics, and abilities are essential to practice nursing.
 Professional competency is the summation of many cognitive, affective, and psychomotor skills.
-Students who enter the nursing programs must be able to perform (with or without reasonable accommodations) these Essential Functions, which are linked to this program page on the College's website.
+Students who enter the nursing programs must be able to perform (with or without reasonable accommodations) these Technical Standards, which are linked to this program page on the College's website.

-Students are asked to sign a form certifying that they have read, understand, and are able to perform the Essential Functions of the Student Nurse at the program orientation session.
+Students are asked to sign a form certifying that they have read, understand, and are able to perform the Technical Standards of the Student Nurse at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.